-After inoculation, the seedlings are immediately transplanted into new 'cone-tainers' containing premoistened potting mix, and allowed to recuperate in a cool, dark, humid environment overnight (Fig. 8).
+After inoculation, the seedlings are immediately transplanted into new 'cone-tainers' containing premoistened potting mix, open trays and trays with cells are also used depending on inter-lab protocol.
+Inoculated plants are then allowed to recuperate in a cool, dark, humid environment overnight (Fig. 8).